Title

 The public does not have direct access to Business Information, called Tier 1.
 Mainly for internal use, Business Information is usually about operating the University.

 To protect Tier 1 information, controls are in place on who can access it.
-The controls are specific to the content and to what policies apply to it.
+By default, those controls are reflected in the MSS “Low” baseline controls.
+The controls are appropriate to the content.
 Everyone who uses Tier 1 information must protect it.

 Those with access to Tier 1 information should only share it with someone outside the University if their job requires it.
 They should take care to share only the information needed.